panopticoncentral/sdl-sharp/src/Tutorial/01_Hello_World/01_Hello_World.md

 ## Step #3: Create a project

-Create a directory somewhere on your machine named `01_Hello_World` and open a command prompt in that directory.
+Create a directory somewhere on your machine named `Tutorial` and open a command prompt in that directory.
 Type `dotnet new console`, which will create a new console application in that directory.
-You'll see `01_Hello_World.csproj`, which is the file that describes what the project is and how .NET should build it, and `Program.cs` which is where your code is going to go.
+You'll see `Tutorial.csproj`, which is the file that describes what the project is and how .NET should build it, and `Program.cs` which is where your code is going to go.

 ## Step #4: Hello, world!